Chiral perturbation theory for heavy hadrons and chiral effective field theory for heavy hadronic molecules: Symmetries of low energy QCD and effective field theories

 The physical resonances or bound states are the poles of $T'_{\ell}$ and satisfy $D_{\ell}^{\prime}(s_{\text{pole}})=0$.
 In contrast, the CDD poles are the poles of the inverse amplitude $T'^{-1}_\ell$ and the zeros of $T'_{\ell}(s)=0$.
 In literature, the pole in the interaction potential was often called the CDD pole, e.g.~\cite{Hyodo:2008xr,Chen:2012rp,Meng:2021uhz}.
 One should be cautious about the different meanings of the ``CDD pole" according to the context.

 If one insists on using the $T_\ell$ without eliminating the vanishing threshold effect, one obtains the form of the $T_\ell$~\cite{Meissner:1999vr} similar to Eq.~\eqref{eq:T_Lp},

 where the left-hand cut is neglected.
 The vanishing threshold behaviour of $T_\ell$ should be introduced as the CDD poles.
-The $a(s_0)$, $s_i$ and the residue $R_i$ are not known in advance and should be determined by the experimental data.
+The $a(s_0)$, $s_i$ and the residue $R_i$ are not known in advance. {Their values can be obtained in different ways such as using experimental data, matching to $\chi$PT, or fitting lattice data as discussed below. }

 The Eq.~\eqref{eq:T_L} can be written in the generalised form

 with

 where the $\tilde{a}\left(s_{0}\right)$ specifies the freedom of choosing subtraction terms.
 One can see the $\mathcal{V}$ and the $g(s)$ play the same roles as the kernel potential and loop function in BSE in Eq.~\eqref{eq:BS}.
 The explicit calculation shows that $g(s)$ is identical to Eq.~\eqref{eq:loopfun} up to a constant.
 Their right-hand cuts and imaginary parts along the cut are the same.
 In Ref.~\cite{Oller:2000fj}, the interaction kernel is determined by the $\chi$PT amplitude to any given chiral expansion order as well as the explicit resonance contributions, see Eq.~\eqref{eq:uch_match} and the context.
 The kernel potential $\mathcal{V}(s)$ contains all the contributions except the right-hand cut.